 - 1 cup sifted flour (4 oz/114 grams)

-- Preheat oven to 400 degrees F. Line a 9 inch square metal baking pan with non-stick foil or line with foil and spray bottom with cooking spray.
+- Preheat oven to 400 degrees F. Line a 9 inch square metal baking pan with nonstick foil or parchment paper.

-- Pour batter into baking pan and put in oven.
+- Scrape the batter into the pan and put in the oven.